 Along with forums, health systems can use social networking pages to encourage patient discussions.
 For example, Children’s Mercy uses their Facebook page as way to showcase their reputation as a renowned care center.
 “Locally, Children’s Mercy wants parents to know their kids are in good hands.
 Social is a good way to share news and feature CMH doctors and patients,” according to PR Director Jake Jacobson.

-To successfully engage patients on social media forums or networking sites, organizations must regularly monitor these platforms to respond to patients in a timely manner, as well as ensure fresh, engaging content is added often to keep patients interested.
+To successfully engage patients on social media forums or networking sites, organizations must regularly monitor these platforms to respond to patients in a timely manner, as well as ensure a variety of fresh, engaging content is uploaded regularly to keep patients interested and engaged.

 Healthcare marketers can also use social media channels to encourage physician alignment and collaboration.
 Texas Health, a network of 25 hospitals that employs 5,500 physicians, created an enterprise social network to help physicians communicate and work with one another in overcoming challenges posed by the work environment, such as EHR requirements.